holdfenytolvaj/pogi/README.md

 # pogi
 > What is your dream?

-**pogi** is a wrapper over [pg.js](https://github.com/brianc/node-postgres) to make life easier.
+**pogi** is a wrapper over [pg.js](https://github.com/brianc/node-postgres) to use PostgreSQL easier.
 - it is not an over engineered ORM with new syntax to learn and with less functionality,
 - it is not a simple prepared statements executor with a lot of boilerplate for queries

 it is somewhere in between, around the _golden_ middle ground.